SeiryuZ/seiryuz.github.com/_posts/2013-02-22-speed-up-your-django-tests.md

 ### Conclusion ###
 ---

 Use in-memory SQLite and MD5 Hash on tests, it will speed up your tests considerably while needing minimal efforts.
 Now I can work on my changes even faster, since I can check back with the test results faster than before.
+Our tests' run duration come down from `118s` to `75s` using in-memory SQLite instead of PostgreSQL and even faster to `49s` when combined with weaker hashing.